 Foremilk’s Role in Digestion

-Foremilk doesn’t just provide hydration and nutrients; it also plays an essential role in your baby’s digestion.
-This thinner, watery milk is rich in lactose, which helps your little one absorb important nutrients efficiently.
+Foremilk doesn’t just provide hydration and nutrients.
+It also plays a key role in your baby’s digestion.

 The high lactose content in foremilk can stimulate your baby’s gut, promoting healthy bowel movements and preventing constipation.
-As your baby drinks, foremilk helps prepare their digestive system for the richer hindmilk that follows, creating a balanced approach to feeding.
+As your baby drinks, foremilk helps prepare their digestive system for the richer hindmilk that follows.

-You might notice that a well-fed baby is often more comfortable and content after nursing.
-Understanding the importance of foremilk can ease your concerns and reassure you that you’re giving your baby the best start for their digestive health.
+A well-fed baby is often more comfortable and content after nursing.
+Knowing how foremilk works can ease your concerns and reassure you that you’re giving your baby a healthy start.

 The Role of Hindmilk in Baby’s Nutrition